-Within Pennsylvania, children's general health status1 varies by family income and education and by racial or ethnic group.
-Children in less-advantaged groups typically experience worse health than those with greater advantages.
+Within New York, children's general health status1 varies by family income and education and by racial or ethnic group.
+Children in the least-advantaged groups typically experience worse health than those with greater advantages.

-- Children in poor families are approximately 4.5 times as likely and children in near-poor families are 2.5 times as likely to be in less than optimal health as children in middle-income and higher-income families. - Children in households without a high-school graduate are nearly four times as likely to be in less than optimal health as children living with an adult who has completed some college.
+- Children in poor families are 4.5 times as likely and children in near-poor families are more than twice as likely to be in less than optimal health as children in higher-income families. - Children in households without a high-school graduate are more than four times as likely to be in less than optimal health as children living with an adult who has completed some college.

-Hispanic children are four times as likely and non-Hispanic black children are approximately 2.5 times as likely to be in less than optimal health as non-Hispanic white children.
+Hispanic children are four times as likely and non-Hispanic black children are more than twice as likely to be in less than optimal health as non-Hispanic white children.

-Comparing Pennsylvania's experience against the national benchmark2 reveals unrealized health potential among Pennsylvania children in every income, education and racial or ethnic group.
+Comparing New York's experience against the national benchmark2 reveals unrealized health potential among New York children in every income, education and racial or ethnic group.